whitmancsfaculty/nand2tetris-autograder-gradescope/README.md

   * There are additional test cases for projects 6-8 and 11.
   * Project 11 is divided in two parts, 11a and 11b.
   * Otherwise, assignments and test cases are as in the textbook Nand2Tetris distribution.
-* Each `spec/cases.<project>` file lists the test cases and point values for a project assignment, one test case per line.
-  * There are no cases files for projects 9, 12, and 13 because they cannot be tested automatically.
-  * Note that file format varies from project to project due to the different nature of the test cases.
-  * Additional scoring breakdown for the CPU constructed in Project 5 can be found in `spec/score_cpu`.
 * `spec/run_autograder` runs all test cases for a project, as required by Gradescope.
 It obtains the project name from a command-line parameter or from the `spec/project` file, which is created automatically when building a zipfile to upload to Gradescope.
 * Projects using different tools require different scripts to evaluate test cases.
 These scripts are named `test_*`.